 This topic describes several basic terms used in OSS.

-A container for OSS objects.
+The container for OSS objects.
 Each object in OSS is contained in a bucket.
 You can configure various attributes of a bucket, including the region, ACL, and storage class.
 You can create buckets of different storage classes to store data based on your requirement.

 - OSS does not have the hierarchical structure of directories and subfolders as in a file system.
 All objects are directly related to their corresponding buckets.